hci-gu/bildutforskaren/README.md

 ``` bash
 uv run --no-sync api.py
 ```
-*   **Note**: On the first run with a new set of images in the `out/` directory (or the configured `IMAGE_ROOT`), the API will need to generate CLIP embeddings for all images.
-This can take some time depending on the number of images.
-These embeddings are then cached (by default in `.cache/clip_index.npz`), so subsequent startups will be much faster.
+*   **Note**: When a new ZIP file is uploaded, the API processes it as an isolated dataset under `datasets/<dataset-id>/`.
+It generates thumbnails, CLIP embeddings, and atlas data, which are cached per dataset so the collection can be reopened without repeating the initial processing.

 ## Frontend